Andre-L-Melo/R_Language-Data_Analytics/Financial_Data_Analysis_With_R/Readme.md

       alt = "Daily Closing Shares AMBEV3.SA"
       style="width:700px;height:300px;"/>

-Ok, now we already know how to collect share market data, plot a candlestick, use Bollinger Bands and ADX Index to help in our analysis.
+Ok, we already know how to collect share market data, plot a candlestick, use Bollinger Bands, and ADX Index to help in our analysis.
 Let's learn how to obtain statistical insights from the Company Closing Share Price.
 We will analyze 4 statistical measures:

 * **Mean**
 * **Standard Deviation**
-* **Skewness**: It allows us to say if some distribution is symmetric or no. If assumes value greater than 0, it has positive asymmetry, or a return distribution, where frequent small losses and a few extreme gains are common.
-If assumes value smaller than 0, it has negative asymmetry, or frequent small gains and a few extreme losses that are more common.
+* **Skewness**:  It allows us to say if some distribution is symmetric or no. If the coefficient assumes a value greater than 0, it has positive asymmetry or a return distribution, where are frequent small losses and a few extreme gains.
+If the coefficient assumes a value smaller than 0, it has negative asymmetry or frequent small gains with a few risks losses that are more common.
 * **Kurtosis**: Describes the size of a tail on a distribution.
 It helps determine how much risk is involved in a specific investment.
-It usually says if the probability of obtaining an high outcome or value from the event is higher than in a normal distribution of outcomes.
-When this coefficient is positive, it has a leptokurtic distribution, indicating a heavy degree of risk (the tail on this distribution is heavier than of a normal distribution).
-If the value is negative, it has a platykurtic distribution, with a tail thinner than a normal distribution, indicating results that won't be very extreme, which are prefered by investor who don't want to take a lot of risk.
+It usually says if the probability of obtaining a high outcome or value from the event is higher than in a normal distribution of outcomes.
+When this coefficient is positive, it has a leptokurtic distribution, indicating a higher degree of risk (the tail on this distribution is higher than of a normal distribution).
+If the value is negative, it has a platykurtic distribution, with an end thinner than a normal distribution, indicating results that won't be very extreme, which are preferred by an investor who doesn't want to take a lot of risks.

 ``` r
 statNames <- c("Mean","Standard Deviation",